Major League Baseball uniforms: Changes

 In his comedy routine "Baseball & Football", George Carlin observes that in baseball, as compared to football, the manager is required to wear the same uniform the players do.
 However, this was actually not true in the early years of the game.
 Player-managers were common, but non-playing managers whose realm was strictly the dugout often wore business suits, a common occurrence at the time.
-Retired players who became managers were more likely to continue to wear a baseball uniform (John McGraw, for example), especially if they were also active on the coaching lines; managers often doubled as third-base coach.
+Retired players who became managers were more likely to continue to wear a baseball uniform (John McGraw, for example, although he later switched to wearing a suit), especially if they were also active on the coaching lines; managers often doubled as third-base coach.
 By the late 1940s, nearly all managers were wearing baseball uniforms.
 Connie Mack was the last major league manager to wear a suit in the dugout until his retirement in the early 1950s; however, in contrast to the uniform-wearing managers, Mack rarely if ever stepped onto the field during a game; instead he sent uniformed coaches onto the field when a managerial presence outside the dugout was required.